Aryan-crypt/SOLIXO/README.md

 > **Note**: The cost-effective configuration may produce less stable outputs and require more iterations for complex tasks.

 > **Tip**: Feel free to experiment with your own model configurations!
 Found a great combination?
-Share it with the community in our [Discord](https://discord.gg/NN3ABHggMK) to help others optimize their setup.
+Share it with the community in our [GitHub Discussions](https://github.com/Aryan-crypt/SOLIXO/discussions) to help others optimize their setup.

 ## 💡 See It In Action